 We applied \exotr\ to interpret the spectrum of TOI-199\,b, fitting for a selected list of molecules and cloud parameters with uniform priors (Table~\ref{tab:exotrpriors}), and with H$_2$ as the fill gas.
-The selection of these molecules was guided by insights from self-consistent atmospheric models \citep[e.g.,][and models developed in this work]{hu2021photochemistry}.
-The molecular opacities were calculated line-by-line using the most up to date line lists from HITEMP \citep{Hargreaves2020} (CH$_4$), ExoMol \citep{Tennyson2016} (SO$_2$), and HITRAN \citep{Gordon2022} (all other molecules).
-Fixed parameters include the planet mass $M_p = 54.04$~M${\oplus}$ and stellar properties (e.g., photospheric temperature of $T_s=5255$K) \citep{hobson2023}.
+The selection of the molecules in our canonical model was guided by insights from self-consistent atmospheric models \citep[e.g.,][and those developed in this work]{hu2021photochemistry}.
+The molecular opacities were calculated line-by-line using the most up-to-date line lists from HITEMP \citep{Hargreaves2020} (CH$_4$), ExoMol \citep{Tennyson2016} (SO$_2$), and HITRAN \citep{Gordon2022} (all other molecules).
+Both the opacity grid and the forward-model evaluation use a resolution of $R=200{,}000$.
+Fixed parameters include the planet mass $M_p = 54.04$~M$_{\oplus}$ and stellar properties (e.g., photospheric temperature of $T_s=5255$K) \citep{hobson2023}.

 Figure~\ref{fig:exotr_posteriors} shows the best-fit model and molecular contributions from the retrieval.
 Many features are dominated by CH$_4$, especially in the 3.2-3.7~$\mu$m range; indeed, we are able to constrain CH$_4$ abundance to $\sim$1~dex and obtain a Bayes factor of 790, suggestive of a significant preference in favor of a model including CH$_4$ relative to a CH$_4$-free model.
 Other features are weakly fit with HCN, OCS, and/or CO$_2$ but these molecules, along with H$_2$O, NH$_3$, CO, SO$_2$, and H$_2$S, remain unconstrained.
-The 1D histogram for HCN suggests a hint of its presence, but the wide tail towards low abundance weakens any claim of robustness.
+The 1D histogram for HCN and OCS suggests a hint of their presence, but the wide tail toward low abundance weakens any claim of robustness.
 Table~\ref{tab:exotrpriors} highlights the 1$\sigma$ confidence interval of the constrained species (CH$_4$) and the 2$\sigma$ upper bounds for the unconstrained molecules.

 We repeated the retrieval for three additional cases: the native spectral resolution data with fixed limb-darkening coefficients, data binned down to a resolution of 0.025~$\mu$m, and the data resulting from the \texttt{Tswift} reduction.
 Slight differences arise in the posterior solutions, but the main conclusions remain the same (see Figure~\ref{fig:exotr_posteriors_comparison}).